Scott-Gibson-Coding/Small-Projects/AlphanumericGenerator/README.md

 Tailwind should be set up with this project already, simply add tailwind css class names to the html to get started.

+---

+### Final thoughts on project

+- Project could have used better documentation and commenting.
+- There are several places where code is repeated, could move their logic into small components and hooks.
+- Using some state management would remove the need for callback function calls.
+- A good improvement would be to add tooltips giving the user more specific information when hovering over numerical or checkbox inputs.